SwifterSwift/SwifterSwift/CONTRIBUTING.md

 This also allows maintainers to focus on improving the project for others.

-## Releases Flow
-Starting from v1.4.3 development branch is no more maintained, instead changes will be made to [**master branch**](https://github.com/omaralbeik/SwifterSwift/tree/master) directly and merged into [**stable branch**](https://github.com/omaralbeik/SwifterSwift/tree/stable) for stable releases

-- All new extensions and accepted pull requests will be added to [**master branch**](https://github.com/omaralbeik/SwifterSwift/tree/master)
-- Pull requests from master will be created and merged into [**stable branch**](https://github.com/omaralbeik/SwifterSwift/tree/stable) whenever there is a new stable release

 ## Adding new Extensions
 SwifterSwift is a collection of extensions found on [Stack Overflow](https://stackoverflow.com), [Github](https://github.com), and the internet.
 Its in its early stages, any new idea is appreciated and welcomed, however please refer to the following rules before submitting a pull request:

 - Add your contributions to [**master branch** ](https://github.com/omaralbeik/SwifterSwift/tree/master):
-	- by doing this we can merge new pull-requests into **master** branch as soon as they are accepted, and merge them into **stable branch** with next releases once they are fully tested.
+	- by doing this we can merge new pull-requests into **master** branch as soon as they are accepted, and add them to the next releases once they are fully tested.
 - Add original place of extension source (if possible) as a comment inside extension:

  ```swift